Y-Srivaishnavi/harvey_says_hello/README.md

 # Harvey says hello!

 Are you a Suits fan?
-Watch Harvey drop by as you check your emails, attend a meeting, or browse through the internet.
+Watch Harvey drop one of his banger quotes as you check your emails, attend a meeting, or browse through the internet.

 ### Usage
 Download the repo onto your native system and load it into your chrome browser as an extension.